What influences risk tolerance and the different types of investors.

 • If you enjoy taking risks in other areas of life, you may be more comfortable with aggressive investments like growth stocks or emerging markets.

-• If uncertainty makes you uneasy, you might prefer lower-risk investments like government bonds or dividend-paying stocks.
+• If uncertainty makes you uneasy, you might prefer lower-volatility assets such as high-quality government bonds or cash-like investments, while recognising that they can still carry risks.

 Your risk tolerance is also influenced by emotional resilience.
 Some investors can stay calm during market downturns, while others panic when they see their portfolio drop in value.
 Understanding your reaction to financial uncertainty can help guide your investment choices.